With Miss Carney

 3.Cook together, why not use a child’s cookery book to follow the recipe

 6.Look for numbers in the environment – in books, on packets, on phones or in newspapers.
 Try estimating the number of different objects at home – cups, plates, buttons… then count them.
 Who made the best estimate?
 Use equipment for addition and subtraction – add items together, how many?
 Take items away – how many now?

 8.Play a board game, dominoes, a card game or play I-spy using the initial letter sound, not letter name.

 9.Play shops – use old food boxes/containers.
 Decide on the prices and make money out of pieces of old card or paper.
 Label the food with prices.

 12.Make up a story together – you don’t have to write it down – just think of a character and create an adventure for them.

 Visit the new Collective Worship page on the school website to share prayers and hymns at home.
-Next week’s page will include Easter themed content.

 To find the Collective Worship page click on the Home Learning option on the website Homepage.